 Figure 7 is a template that can be used to input project identifying information, decline curve values, production ratios, operating expenses, capital costs, production tax rates, and escalations.
 This is the input page for the calculations summarized in Figures 6 and 8.
 Notice that this is an oil well with a gas-oil ratio and a yield of NGLs.
 The oil initially declines hyperbolically with a b factor of 0.981 at an initial effective decline rate of 49.3% to a final exponential decline rate of 12%.
 There is an initial and final oil production rate of 10,000 and 50 bbl/m, respectively, but this spreadsheet will also check to see if the economic limit is reached each month.
-The calculations will cease if the economic limit is reached each month.
-The calculations will continue to 50 bbl/m.
+The calculations will cease if the economic limit is reached prior to the 50 bbl/m rate, otherwise it will continue to 50 bbl/m.
 This particular input (and output) allows the user to input a cumulative production volume for each of the products, which is important when forecasting producing wells.